This article is for informational purposes only and should not be construed as legal or financial advice.

 Have you received a mailer from One Path Financial stating you were "pre-selected" for a consolidation loan with 6.95% interest, but haven't had a chance to review their reviews?

-Someone I know received the mailer below, and because they are behind on their debt, the mailer states that they qualify for an additional $10,000, with a lower monthly minimum payment.
+Someone I know received the mailer below, and because they are behind on their debt, it states that they qualify for an additional $10,000 with a lower monthly minimum payment.

 The good news is that you may qualify for something, but I am not sure that you would qualify for a 6.95% consolidation loan with a $10,000 added on.
 You may call the number and they may run a soft pull, but if you are behind or your credit cards are maxed out, you may not qualify for their "loan", but I wonder if you are eligible for their "program"?